Curat1ve/csci435_assignment1/README.md

 The basic methodolgy used is Setup Script Execution -> Parse XML -> Draw Boxes -> Exit

+Output for the pictures can be found in the folder Android_GUI_Highlighter_output

 ## Language and Libraries

 This script is written in Python 3.12.5 (most recent version as of writing).
 To run it, you will need to install the following libraries: